JvThunder/Mario-RL/README.md

 It is also very common for the agent to learn well in the beginning before drastically decreasing its performance.
 (Watching the graph is like seeing the stock rising and falling)

+## File Details
+You can use the `train-mario.py` to train the agent on your own.
+You can also change the number of timesteps.
+You can see the whole training statistics by running a tensorboard on the folder `mario-tensorboard`.
+To test it, run the `test-mario.py` file.
+By default if runs $N=10$ tries that the agent plays and gives the overall average. (change the $N$ as you see fit)
+Finally, you can see the test result as GIF on the folder `demo`.

 ## Implementation Details
+### Training Setup
+I ran the training on a RTX-3090 GPU.
+The number of training timesteps I used is $300k$ timesteps with a saving checkpoint interval of $50k$.
+It took the GPU only $90$ minutes to finish.
 ### Wrappers
 I used a total on $6$ wrappers to help increase the training convergence.
 Wrappers are functions that modifies the observations, actions and rewards.
 The list below explains each of the wrappers functionality.
 - `ResizeObservation`: Used to resize the observation to a smaller and square shape.
 In this case, I reshape the observation to an 84x84 array.
 This is to reduce the amount of time needed for the CNN to train.